AwesomesauceLabs/piglet-manual/index.md

     /// <summary>
     /// Unity callback that is invoked before the first frame.
-    /// Create the glTF import task and set up callbacks for
+    /// Create the glTF import task and set up callback for
-    /// progress messages and successful completion.
+    /// successful completion.
     /// </summary>
     void Start()
     {